scribe-security/gatekeeper-valint/README.md

     policy: <object> # Reuquired
 ```
 * `gate`: Specifies the gate name.
+* `apply`: list of policies to apply
-* `namespace`: Specifies the namespace to which the policy applies.
+* `namespace`: Specifies the namespace to which the policy should apply to.
-* `glob`: Defines the image reference pattern to which the policy is applied, for more details see glob section..
+* `glob`: Defines the image reference pattern to which the policy is applied to.
 * `filter-by`: Determines the scope of the policy evaluation.
 Supported options include:
-* `target`: Evaluate policies scoped by the imageID for admission.
+  * `target`: Evaluate policies scoped by the admission imageID.
-* `pipeline`: Evaluate policies scoped by the image build runID and workflow.
+  * `pipeline`: Evaluate policies scoped by the image build pipeline.
   * `product-key`: Evaluate policies scoped by a specific product.
 * `policy`: Set policy to evalute, for more details see [policy details](https://scribe-security.netlify.app/docs/guides/enforcing-sdlc-policy).

 > policy gate configuration are mapped to a configmap named `gatekeeper-valint-policies`.

-## Filter-By Options
-The filter-by field allows you to specify the scope of the policy evaluation.
-Below are the available options:
+#### Usage example
 For example, to perform an upgrade to your policy gate:
 ```bash
    helm upgrade gatekeeper-valint ./charts/gatekeeper-valint \